-- 3.1 the issues relating to intermediary relationships raised in the Contractual Savings Discussion Document; - 3.2 the outsourcing of core insurer functions to third parties holistically.
-The draft regulations only address a subset of outsourcing namely the outsourcing of binder functions; - 3.3 ownership structures (including ownership structures in respect of cell arrangements), in particular conflicts of interests that are inherent in these structures and arrangements.
+- 3.1 the issues relating to intermediary relationships raised in the Contractual Savings Discussion Document: - 3.2 the outsourcing of core insurer functions to third parties holistically.
+The draft regulations only address a subset of outsourcing namely the outsourcing of binder functions: - 3.3 ownership structures (including ownership structures in respect of cell arrangements)1, in particular conflicts of interests that are inherent in these structures and arrangements.

 Binder functions are the collective term used for those functions that a binder holder performs as the agent of the insurer.
 The binder holder acts on behalf of the insurer, as if the binder holder is the insurer, when interacting with potential policyholders and policyholders.
-Binder functions differ from intermediary services in that binder functions are the actual act of entering into, varying or renewing a policy (in other words, the insurer will only be aware of the new policyholder liability after the fact), while intermediary services constitute any acts that results in a person entering into, varying or renewing or renewing a policy.
+Binder functions differ from intermediary services in that binder functions are the actual act of entering into, varying or renewing a policy (in other words, the insurer will only be aware of the new policyholder liability after the fact), while intermediary services constitute any acts towards a person entering into, maintaining or servicing a policy.

-&lt;sup>1 The draft regulations, however, do apply to any binder functions performed by, under or in terms of these ownership structures.
+The draft regulations, however, do apply to any binder functions performed by, under or in terms of these ownership structures.